-Goodwill impairment recorded for the years ended December 31, 2019 and 2018 was \$0 and \$1,900, respectively.
-The Company retained a valuation consultant who performed a quantitative assessment of indefinite lived intangibles and goodwill at December 31, 2019 and 2018.
-At December 31, 2019, the Company determined that the carrying amount of goodwill did not exceed its fair value and, as a result, no impairment was recorded.
-At December 31, 2018 the Company determined that the carrying amount of goodwill exceeded its fair value and as a result, recorded an impairment of \$1,900.
+Goodwill impairment recorded for the years ended December 31, 2020 and 2019 was \$4,000 and \$0, respectively.
+The Company retained a valuation consultant to perform quantitative assessments of goodwill at December 31, 2020, March 31, 2020 and December 31, 2019.
+At December 31, 2020, the Company determined that the carrying amount of goodwill did not exceed its fair value and, as a result, no impairment was recorded.
+At March 31, 2020, primarily as a result of the events and circumstances resulting from the COVID-19 pandemic, our outlook for revenue, profitability and cash flow deteriorated.
+Therefore, we performed a quantitative assessment of goodwill at March 31, 2020.
+It was determined that the carrying value of goodwill exceeded its fair value at March 31, 2020 and we recorded an impairment of \$4,000 during the first quarter of 2020.
+At December 31, 2019 the quantitative assessment showed that the carrying amount of goodwill did not exceed its fair value and as a result, no impairment was recorded.